 capitalism causes alienation, bullying, violence, wars, inequality, poverty, plutocracy, corruption, and global warming.
 If it is continued, it will cause the collapse of the ecosystem and the death of us all.

 But I won’t try to define capitalism.
 I’ll let them believe whatever they already believe about that.
 I won’t compare the different kinds of capitalism, and try to tell them that one kind is better than another.
-I’ll let them believe that private property is okay, if it is distributed a bit more equitably.
+They’ll probably believe that private property is okay if distributed more equitably; and if that’s what they believe, I won’t argue about it.
 If they ask about socialism, I’ll tell them there are many different kinds, and if necessary I’ll give a few of the different definitions, but I’ll try to avoid going into further detail.

 “but what about the USSR?
 They didn’t have capitalism, but they had problems too”

 “oh, I was simplifying when I said that the problem was just capitalism.
-Really the problem is hierarchy and property, two institutions on which our society has been based for 10,000 years.
+Really the problem is hierarchy and property, two institutions on which our “civilizations” have been based for 10,000 years.
 If we could but awaken to see the world as it really is, and throw off the shackles of hierarchy and property, we’d enter a new age of peace and love, an utterly different and better world, a heaven on earth.”